mqtthiqs/at-doc/docs/atelier/faq.md

 _[TODO]_

+## Using the software

+### Do you support 42th-order ambisonics, Dolby Atmos, DTS:X?

+We don't, and [it is a choice](multichannel.md). _Atelier_ supports multichannel processing in a discrete and format-agnostic way.
+For _Atelier_, a channel is a channel: we make no presupposition on where it is placed in space or if it has a special function.
+This allows more flexibility at the composition stage, and you can rely on plenty of [other tools](https://plugins.iem.at/) to encode a set of discrete channels coming from _Atelier_ into your specific format.

-## Something seems wrong; where are the global settings and the audio configuration stored?
+### Something seems wrong; where are the global settings stored?

 First, if you think you encountered a bug, please contact us!
-You are probably not alone
+You are probably not alone.

 The application's audio configuration, recent files and last loaded patch are stored in a hidden file in your `Application Support` directory.
 In case you need to delete it, back it up or restore